marcovanest/strappy/README.md

      StrappyBootstrap dir created at /Users/{name}/Projects/StrappyBootstrap
      Created vagrantstrapps folder.
 This is the directory where you place all your bootstrap projects No bootstrap projects found

+Ok good, Strappy is almost set-up!.
+The next step is to add some bootstrap projects inside the vagrantstrapps folder.

+     cd /User/{username}/StrappyBootstrap/vagrantstrapps
+     OR
+     cd /User/{username}/Projects/StrappyBootstrap/vagrantstrapps <--- Custom path if you choose for that git clone https://github.com/marcovanest/bootstrap_dev_env.git <-- Just an example you could also copy a existing project from your harddrive into it

+Now you have defined your first bootstrap project it's time to strap it for a new project.

+     strappy

+Strappy will now show you a option list with your bootstrap project as an option.

+    1) Awesome_Bootstrap_project
+    Please enter your bootstrap project: 1

+Select the desired project and hit enter.
+The next question is one to make really sure

+    Are you sure you want to bootstrap project Awesome_Bootstrap_project - Y/n?

+If you're not sure enter "no" and you will return to the previous question.
+If you are sure enter "yes"

+    Do you want to bootstrap at the current path?
+    Location: /Users/marcovanest/Projects/MyAweSomeProject/bootstrap_dev_env - Y/n?

+Option 1) By entering "yes" Strappy will bootstrap the project in the current folder path.
+There will be an additional question where you must enter the project name

+    Please enter the project name: GeekApp

+Option 2) If you enter "no" you must enter the full path to the desired project folder, including the project name

+    Please enter your bootstrap project path: /Users/{username}/Projects/Test/Awesome

+Hit enter when you're done.
+Strappy will ask you the following question.
+If you're not sure enter "no" and you will return to the previous question.

+    Directory does not exists.
+Do you want to create it? - Y/n?

+Enter "yes" if you want to create.
+Strappy will parse the Vagrantfile and will ask you to create a git repository

+    Done with parsing Vagrantfile
+    Do you want to create a git repository - Y/n?

+After this you're done and ready to go!